-This program will explore current trends and technologies in the event industry, including; event trends, décor, software applications, food and beverage, logistics, environmental, risk management and business trends.
+This program will explore current trends and technologies in the event industry, including; software applications, food and beverage, PR and sponsorship, logistics, risk management, business tools and more.
 Students will gain hands-on experience in planning, marketing and executing events.

 Students will be provided opportunity to explore their area of interest including: corporate events, social events and sporting events.
-Students will also have the opportunity to explore and tour national and/or international event destinations.
+Students will also have the opportunity to explore event destinations.

 Fanshawe College is geographically positioned to expose students to the extensive global event management industry, as London is home to a state of the art Convention Centre, Budweiser Gardens, The Western Fair District, international hotel brands, and the host of many local and international sport events.
 Students will visit these venues, network with industry professionals and gain hands-on experience in the event planning industry.

-- The Special Events Planning program shares common courses with other Hospitality diploma programs at Fanshawe College which allows for program transfer.
+- The Special Events Planning program shares some common courses with other Hospitality diploma programs at Fanshawe College which allows for limited program transfer.